The “Normal” Way to Learn Golf

 But here’s the problem:

-If you don’t understand what the swing is trying to do, a 7-iron becomes an expensive metal stick you apologize to.
+- If you don’t understand what the swing is supposed to achieve, the 7-iron just feels like an expensive metal stick you end up apologizing to.

 Many beginners leave the lesson with a few adjustments… but without a mental map.

-And without a mental map, practice becomes guesswork.
-Because you don’t learn much about how to play golf.
+Without a mental map, your practice turns into guesswork, and you don’t really learn how to play golf.

 Step 3: The Lesson Hours Add Up… and So Does the Price